Medicare Supplement Plans in Massachusetts

 - The rate is always based on your current age.
 So as you get older, your rate will get higher.

 - Your premium is always based on your age at the time of enrollment.
 While your policy may reflect annual changes due to inflation and other factors, your premium will never increase due to your age.

 - Everyone is charged the same rate regardless of age.
 All annual rate changes are based on inflation or other factors, and those changes equally impact everyone enrolled in the plan.

 While most states have no Medicare Supplement plan premiums calculated with the community method, the State of Massachusetts requires that all insurance companies use this method.
 This means that your medical history and pre-existing conditions will never impact your Medicare Supplement plan in Massachusetts.

 Which Medicare Supplement Plans in Massachusetts Should I Compare?

 This is another area where Massachusetts differs from most other states.
 There are 10 Medicare Supplement plans available in most other states.
 The most popular options in those states are Plan F, Plan G, and Plan N. This state doesn’t subscribe to the lettered plan system.
 There are only two Massachusetts Medigap plans that you can compare.
 They are known as the Core and Supplement 1.

-The most basic and affordable Medicare Supplement plan.
-This plan covers up to 60 days of treatment in a mental health hospital per year, the first three pints of blood received each year and state-mandated preventative treatments like mammograms and pelvic exams.
+- The most basic and affordable Medicare Supplement plan.
+This plan covers up to 60 days of treatment in a mental health hospital annually, the first three pints of blood each year, and state-mandated preventative treatments like mammograms and pelvic exams.

 Supplement 1 Plan